 CG Pro Prints: Great every day low prices such as 20"x30" for 39.99 canvas wrapped prints.
 Other things I like are quick turnaround, tight corners and they place a piece of thick blackboard on the backside which gives the canvas a nice finished look.
 Below the top canvas picture and side areas is also a hard surface which I am not aware of other printers that do this.
 The shipping cost is greatly reduced if you order more than one print.

 Printing on paper:

 Without the cost of matting or framing, the customer can purchase a larger print at a lower price point.
 The smaller prints can be placed in a clear bag with an inexpensive backing board and the larger prints can be rolled up when sold with a simple rubber band or in a cardboard tube.
-The customer can then make the decision on how to proceed on their own with framing.
+The customer can then decide on how to proceed on their own with framing.

 Printing on paper lowers the cost to the artist and the initial purchasing cost to the customer.
-The artist can choose to make larger prints in advance of only their most popular prints to reduce the number that do not sell.
+The artist can choose to make larger prints in advance of only their most popular prints to reduce the number that does not sell.

 As with canvas, the artist can take a special order and print out a larger size that is not currently available at the art show.
-For custom ordering, have a pricing sheet ready in the back so that you know what your large print selling prices are for each size offered.
+For custom orders, have a pricing sheet ready in the back so that you know what your large print selling prices are for each size offered.
 Many times customers think that all you offer is the sizes that they see in your matted prints or framed/canvas prints.
-Showing samples of larger prints on paper gives them ideas on how they could get the images they like in a similar size as a custom ordered print.
+Showing samples of larger prints on paper gives them ideas on how they could get the images they like in a similar size as a custom-ordered print.
 You can mail the print to the customer in a mailing tube which reduces the shipping cost to the customer.

 For the larger prints, it is sometimes difficult to display them at an art show but you could place them on an extra table or have them available if a customer is looking at a smaller print in your booth and you can show them the same image in a larger version.